Slap Shot: Plot

-Eventually Dunlop meets team owner Anita McCambridge, and discovers his efforts to increase the team's popularity (and value) through violence have been for naught, as McCambridge's better option is to fold the team as a tax write-off.
-By the time Dunlop decides to abandon the new strategy of violence over skill, the Chiefs' main rivals in Syracuse have already upped the ante by stocking their team full of violent "goons" (many of whom were previously suspended from the league for flagrant violations) in preparation for the league's championship game.
-After being crushed during the first period while playing a non-violent style of "old time hockey," the disgusted general manager tells them that various National Hockey League scouts accepted his invitation to the game, as he was hoping that the Chiefs' habitual escapades would get the players signed to the major leagues.
+Eventually, Dunlop meets the reclusive team owner, Anita McCambridge, and learns that his efforts to increase the team's popularity and value through violence have been for naught, as McCambridge would make more money if she folded the team as a tax write-off.
+Dunlop decides to abandon the strategy of violence for the championship game, believing it to be his last, and the rest of the team agrees.
+Their opponents from Syracuse have stocked their team with violent "goons.”
+After the Chiefs are crushed during the first period while playing a non-violent style and getting booed by their fans, McGrath tells them that National Hockey League scouts, whom he invited, are watching the game.

-Upon hearing this news, Dunlop decides to have his team revert to their previous violent approach, much to the joy of the spectators.
-When Braden witnesses his now-estranged wife cheering for the Chiefs, he realizes the absurdity of the violence, and adopts a similarly radical (but still non-violent) way of participation by performing a live striptease on the rink amid rousing cheers.
-When the Syracuse team's captain protests against this "obscene" demonstration and hits the referee for dismissing him, Syracuse is disqualified, granting the Chiefs the championship.
-After their win, and with the Chiefs now effectively folded and finished, Dunlop accepts the offer to be the player-coach to the Minnesota Nighthawks, bringing his teammates with him.
+Dunlop and the rest of the team, except Braden, switch back to brawling, much to the delight of the fans.
+When Braden sees Lily cheering for the Chiefs, he enters the rink and performs a striptease, adding to the audience's enjoyment and breaking up the fight.
+When McCracken protests this "obscene" demonstration and sucker-punches the referee for dismissing him, Syracuse is disqualified, granting the Chiefs the championship.
+With the Chiefs folded, Dunlop accepts the offer to be the player-coach to a Minnesota team, intending to bring his teammates with him.
+In a parade held for the Chiefs, Dunlop fails to convince Francine to stay with him and watches her drive away.